 On the other hand, DocuSign for Real Estate is also highly rated on G2, with a rating of 4.5 stars.

 Users report that they like how easy it is to use once they get the hang of it.
-They praise how easy it is to look for and retrieve documents, and speak highly about the VIP customer service experience.
+They praise how easy it is to look for and retrieve documents and speak highly about the VIP customer service experience.

 DotLoop has the average security that users may expect from these platforms.
-DotLoop users own all data they put into the platform, and the platform claims to never use that information for any purpose nor disclose it to anyone.
+DotLoop users own all data they put into the platform, and the platform claims never to use that information for any purpose nor disclose it to anyone.

 DocuSign, however, takes security to another level.

-Powered by some of the most secure certification standards and encryption tech available, DocuSign boasts of ISO 27001 and SSAE 16 certifications.
+Powered by some of the most secure certification standards and encryption tech available, DocuSign boasts ISO 27001 and SSAE 16 certifications.

 All information from DocuSign is stored under the highest levels of encryption, with the platform being the only Digital Transaction Management (DTM) company in compliance with the ESIGN Act.

-DocuSign vs DotLoop — What’s the better choice for your business?
+DocuSign vs. DotLoop — What’s the better choice for your business?

-Both DotLoop and DocuSign can each be very helpful for the right users.
+Both DotLoop and DocuSign can be very helpful for the right users.
 So, which one is better for you?

 DotLoop: Best for agents looking for a full real estate industry solution

-Real estate agents will definitely appreciate DotLoop’s capabilities, which allow them to spend less time handling and signing documents or using multiple platforms for one purpose.
+Real estate agents will appreciate DotLoop’s capabilities, which allow them to spend less time handling and signing documents or using multiple platforms for one purpose.

 DocuSign: Best for agents looking for a simple signature solution

-Once users get the hang of the platform’s advanced features, DocuSign can easily adapt to any real estate agent’s tools and workflows seamlessly while remaining simple and affordable enough for most pockets.
+Once users get the hang of the platform’s advanced features, DocuSign can easily adapt seamlessly to any real estate agent’s tools and workflows while remaining simple and affordable enough for most pockets.